Pokrt/dleap_tutorial/intermediate/services.md

 :::

+::: tip Task
-::: details Filling other input fields based on the selected value from the dropdown
+In this task, we will create a service to query data from a Domino database.
+You will be filling other input fields based on the selected value from the dropdown.
+::: details Step-by-step tutorial

 1\.
 Navigate to dropdown we created in previous example.